Iceland's Blue Lagoon: The Ultimate Guide

 Entering will take some time as you may need to wait in line for your key, then undress and shower.
 After enjoying a soak in the lagoon, you might want to take your time getting cleaned up, too.

-At the height of summer, the Blue Lagoon is open until 10 PM, so you might want to take a slot at around 7 PM, which gives you time to sightsee, have dinner, and then relax in the lagoon and enjoy the midnight sun.
+At the height of summer, the Blue Lagoon is open until midnight, so you might want to take a slot at around 8 PM.
+This gives you time to sightsee, have dinner, relax in the lagoon, and enjoy the midnight sun.

 In winter, evenings are popular mainly because there's no better place to admire the northern lights than from a comfortable, warm pool.